8r14z/coding-interview-prep/README.md

 - Write CLEAN code and be collaborative (communicate your thought process throughfully)
 - Always answer questions / clarify doubts BEFORE jumping into implementation
 - Test your code with a few test cases
+- There is always a tradeoff between time vs. space